Orientation and transition programs

 - role model student behaviour and integrity

-- resourceful and provide referrals for students
+- provide referrals and resources for students

 - promote leadership and professional development opportunities